![]() |

 |

 Here's how that rounded detail at the bottom of the windshield was made.
 A piece of 1" square tubing, a bit more than half cut away, and bent with the stretcher.
-Lots of work for a little detail, and of course, it had to be done twice, once on each side.
-It does add a bit of nice detail, thogh. |
+Lots of work for a little detail, and of course, but it does add a bit of nice detail. |

 |